 The target value of long-term incentive awards is determined by reference to benchmark data.
-Each executive officer is assigned an aggregate award value which, when combined with their salary and annual incentive, reflects the 50th percentile of the total compensation of comparably positioned officers of our Market Group companies.
+Each executive officer is assigned an LTIP award value which, when combined with their salary and annual incentive, is intended to position the officers, in aggregate, at or near the 50th percentile of the total compensation of comparably positioned officers of our Market Group companies.
 The mix of cash and equity-based awards is determined each year by the Compensation Committee by reference to the typical blend of such awards in the Market Group.